bajor/ai-tools-i-use-presentation/slides.md

 ---

-- I do not know well java script or C and was able to build MVPs in these langauges in no time.
+- I do not know JavaScript or C well, but I was able to build MVPs in these languages in no time.
-- Great for prototyping of non-critical project elements.
+- Great for prototyping non-critical project elements.
-- There is massive mental overhead to review code and undestand in detail what it wrote - hance best to divide it into small comprehendable tasks.
+- There is significant mental overhead to review code and understand in detail what it wrote—hence, it is best to divide work into small, comprehensible tasks.
-- **You need to let it run your computer terminal** (which is crazy) - codex is better in this regard as it runs in isolated cloud env
+- **You need to let it run commands in your computer terminal** (which is risky)—Codex is better in this regard, as it runs in an isolated cloud environment.

-Bugbot in beta:
+**Bugbot** (in beta):
-- other cursor feature for reviewing code and finding bugs.
-Basically AI QA engineer. https://docs.cursor.com/bugbot
+- Another Cursor feature for reviewing code and finding bugs.
+Basically, an AI QA engineer.

+https://docs.cursor.com/bugbot

 ---

-# self-hosted LLMs
+# Self-hosted LLMs

 ---

-As LLMs are more and more censoured and more and more available to run them locally I've setup not so long ago ollama uncensoured llm model.
+As LLMs become increasingly censored and more available to run locally, I recently set up an uncensored Ollama LLM model.
-Have it in my local network, connect to it via ssh.
+It runs on my local network, and I connect to it via SSH.
-Works well but the one I have it's gpt 3.5 level - so it's not censourded but not super strong either.
+It works well, but the model I have is at about GPT-3.5 level—so it's uncensored but not very strong.

-TODO: how easy it is to install it

-- trivial to setup
+It's really trivial to set up.

 ---